Cragady/employee-thought-reader/README.md

 * I would like to have a way to test this on a larger scale to see if the bottlenecking I implemented works as desired.
 It seems like a remote server is more suited for operations than a local server.
 * With the way I'm handling the api calls, I'm forcing a timeout after about 20 seconds on the backend and and returning a failed api call if there is already a call active.
 If the intention was to avoid conflicting responses for the clients, I believe I have this condition met.
 If not, however, I would need to research a little into actually stopping an api call after one has been sent out.
 If the botteneck works better on a remote server, this is a needless worry.
+* If the above point is valid, a database is involved, and this process could apply to a different application, I could probably give the client (original api caller) the information and ask them to confirm the change.
+After the change is confirmed by the client, the hypothetical database will be updated via a different api process.
 * The `marquee` I am using to notify users of an api process is flagged as a distracting element in `eslint`.
 This would need to be resolved instead of putting `// eslint-disable-next-line` before the line the `marquee` is on.
 * Better layout and use of arias and labels for accessibility.